Josef-Friedrich/mscxyz/docs/cli.rst

                             distance between two lines of a music staff.
       --page-size <width> <height> <width> <height>
                             Set the page size.
-      --margin <dimension>  Set the top, right, bottom and left margin to the same value.
+      --margin <dimension>  Set the top, right, bottom and left margins to the same value.

 Legacy